High quality Sheffield made folding knives and Sheffield made pocket knives along with Sheffield made scissors produced by Sheffield craftsmen

 Have a look at our web site rasoir.uk for a fine range of gentlemens wet shaving products some of which are unique handmade items click on the image above to see them.

-This year marks the centenary of the Armistice you can see a range of commemorative items by going to our other web site rasoir.uk - click on the image
+1918 marked the centenary of the Armistice you can see a range of commemorative items by going to our other web site rasoir.uk - click on the image

 On our other web site we have mammoth ivory pocket knives made in Sheffield.
 The mammoth ivory is more than ten thousand years old and comes from Siberian traders.
 It has fantastic tones and shades and you can go to the web site with it on by clicking on the logo above.